Edward-Regalado/java-fundamentals/basiclibrary/README.md

 #### **Arrays of Arrays**

-- Given an array of arrays calculate the average value for each array and return the array with the lowest average.
+- Given an array of arrays, calculate the average value for each array and return the array with the lowest average.

 #### **Testing**